 Introduction to Continuum Physics/ Elementi di Fisica dei Continui

 Starting from the academic year 2022/23, the course is offered jointly (in English) as part of the program for the MSc in Physics and Geophysics under the title "Introduction to Continuum Physics".
-For the year 2023/24 lectures are held on Tuesday and Friday, 8:30-10:30, starting on 3 October 2023.in Aula B, Department of Earth Sciences "Ardito Desio", via Botticelli 23, 20133 Milano (check the notices for details, last-minute changes to the schedule, examination sessions).
+For the year 2024/25 lectures are held on Tuesday and Friday, 8:30-10:30, starting on 1 October 2024 in Aula D, Department of Earth Sciences "Ardito Desio", via Botticelli 23, 20133 Milano (check the notices for details, last-minute changes to the schedule, examination sessions).
+Optional tutoring activities will also be offered to support students with a weak mathematical/physical background.
 The final examination can be taken in English or Italian.

 Notices / New exam sessions